-Proving the age of exploration has never ended, Adam Shoalts has captured public attention in his Canadian homeland.
+Proving the age of exploration has never ended, Adam Shoalts has captured media and public attention in his Canadian homeland.
 He has crossed the arctic territories by canoe, delved deep into Hudson Bay lowlands and seen things most could only imagine.
-Paddling, porting, and polling his way along, Shoalts has witnessed sandy dune deserts at high latitudes and Jurassic-like lands that time forgot.
+Paddling, porting, and polling his way along, Shoalts has witnessed sandy dune deserts at high latitudes and Jurassic-like lands time forgot.

 Far up rough rivers and high in the arctic mountains are places rarely seen.
 Google Earth can’t show it.
 If you really want to see something new, you’ve got to go there.

 Adam Shoalts became accustomed to the wild early in life, playing in the woods near his home.
 The idea of becoming a permanent city dweller, complete with 9 to 5 mediocrity was never an option.
 In a man-made world where the environment is only an afterthought, Shoalts craves connection with nature.